abissgr/calipso-hub/README.md

 ## Framework

-If you just want to use Calipso's framework in your own application, check out the [calipso-hub-framework](#calipso-hub-framework) module.
+If you just want to use Calipso's framework in your own application, check out the [calipso-hub-framework][calipso-hub-framework] module.

 ## Howto Build